Amna-Hassan04/Fracture-Detection-Using-X-Rays-with-CNN/README.md

 #  Fracture Detection in X-rays
-### Fracture Detection In X-rays Using Custom CNN And Transfer Learning Models
+### Fracture Detection In X-rays Using Custom Cnvolutional Neural Network (CNN) And Transfer Learning Models
 ## 🏆 Featured in Conferences

 <table>